SushantKhanal/Mail-Delivery-Project/README.md

+## A simple mail delivery app

-## This is a Mail Delivery System app with Javascript language, react framework and firebase database
+### Based on Javascript language, react framework and firebase database

-### Download this project open a command line and in the project directory enter "npm install"
+#### Download this project open a command line and in the project directory enter "npm install"

-### Enter "npm start" in the command line to start this project.
+#### Enter "npm start" in the command line to start this project.

 In the login page the username is "admin" and password is also "admin"